shrysr/hugo-sr/content/post/notes-what-they-forgot-r.md

-title = "Notes - What they forgot to teach you about R" author = ["Shreyas Ragavan"] date = 2020-01-20T09:08:00-08:00 tags = ["R", "Data-Science", "programming"] categories = ["DataScience"] draft = false profile = false
+title = "Notes - What they forgot to teach you about R" author = ["Shreyas Ragavan"] date = 2020-01-20T09:08:00-08:00 tags = ["R"] categories = ["DataScience"] draft = false profile = false
 +++

+The [book](https://rstats.wtf/), 'What they forgot to teach you about R' being co-authored by
+<https://twitter.com/JennyBryan%20@JennyBryan> is not finished at the time
-The [book](https://rstats.wtf/), 'What they forgot to teach you about R' being co-authored by <https://twitter.com/JennyBryan @JennyBryan> is not yet completed, however I was still compelled to go through the existing material as it was an engaging read.
+of this post, however I was still compelled to go through the existing material as it was an engaging read.

 These are some notes captured from the book.
 Verbatim quotes from the book are encapsulated.
 My notes and observations are added in plain text.

 > I recommend you cultivate a workflow in which you treat R processes (a.k.a. “sessions”) like livestock.
 Any individual R process and the associated workspace is disposable.